tc39/proposal-smart-pipelines/readme.md

-**This proposal will use Contains to determine whether an expression uses its lexical environment’s topic.** This will be important to [statically ensure][static analyzability] that [topical pipelines always use their topic references][TODO].
+**This proposal will use Contains to determine whether an expression uses its lexical environment’s topic.** This will be important to [statically ensure][static analyzability] that [topic-style pipelines always use their topic references][TODO].

 Contains does **not** penetrate the bodies of function and method definitions